 In 1907, on his sixtieth birthday, Edison announced his intention to "give up the commercial end . . . and work in my laboratory as a scientist."
 His health was not good, and he wanted time to investigate some of the curious phenomena he had encountered over the years.
 Although he retired from the business of innovation, he continued to work on the phonograph and engaged in one last inventive campaign to produce a disc phonograph and record to match those produced by the Victor Talking Machine Company, which supplanted Edison as the industry leader.
 In 1899 he had written that "commercial reasons when it comes to the phonograph dont count with me.
 Its the only invention of mine that I want to run myself."
 After the consolidation of his various enterprises into Thomas A. Edison, Inc., in 1911, the phonograph business was the one part of the company in which he was involved at the day-to-day level.
 He evendespite his near-total deafnessassumed responsibility for the selection of all the music and artists recorded for the Edison phonograph, a truly disastrous policy.
 The fortunes of the phonograph business declined steadily until it was finally abandoned in 1929.

 The success or failure of Edison's later ventures had no effect on his status as a living American legend.
 From the formation of the Edison Speaking Phonograph Company in 1878, every business he foundedand some that he licensed or boughthad his name associated with it.
 It was not simply Edison's ego; his name sold nearly anything, and it was often used illegally by others.
 In the last two decades of his life he became the nation's inventor-philosopher.
 Reporters sought his opinion on any and all subjects, from the role of inventions in the Great War and the technologies of the future to questions of diet and the existence of God.
 The Secretary of the Navy appointed him head of the Naval Consulting Board in 1915 to review inventions submitted for the nation's defense, and Edison conducted his own defense research after America's entry into the war.
 He received a special congressional medal and socialized with presidents.
 In 1929, the fiftieth anniversary of the electric lamp, Henry Ford staged a ceremony attended by President and Mrs. Hoover and broadcast across the country.
-On Edison's death in 1931 the president asked the nation to dim its lights in his honor.
+Edison's died on October 18, 1931.
+President Hoover asked the nation to dim its lights in his honor.

 Edison lived the second half of his life in the glaring light of modern celebrity, under a spotlight he welcomed and sometimes directed.
 But he earned that light.
 The bankers who financed his first great undertaking, the electric light, were buying his accomplishments as a telegraph inventor, as the man who made Bell's telephone a practical instrument, and as the creator of the marvelous phonograph.
 Even more, they were backing the work of the man most responsible for what Alfred North Whitehead called the greatest invention of the nineteenth centurythe invention of the method of invention.